-- I. Intensive Home Based Services (IHBS).
-IHBS are intensive, individualized and strength-based, needs-driven intervention activities designed to ameliorate mental health conditions that interfere with a client's functioning and are aimed at helping the client build skills necessary for successful functioning in the home and community and improve the client's family's ability to help the client successfully function in the home and community.
-IHBS are not traditional therapeutic services and are provided within the guidelines of the Integrated Core Practice Model in accordance with a client's individualized treatment plan. - J. Contractor shall be responsible for assisting families to access Medi-Cal benefits whenever possible.
+- Ensures that medically necessary services are accessed, coordinated and delivered in a strength-based, individualized, family/youth driven and culturally and linguistically competent manner and that services and supports are guided by the needs of the child/youth; - ii.
+Facilitates a collaborative relationship among the child/youth, his/her family and systems involved in providing services to the child/youth; - iii.
+Supports the parent/caregiver in meeting their child/youth's needs; - iv.
+Helps establish the CFT and provides ongoing support; and - v.
+Organizes and matches care across providers and child serving systems to allow the child/youth to be served in his/her community. - I. Intensive Home Based Services (IHBS).
+IHBS are intensive, individualized and strength-based, needs-driven intervention activities for clients under age 21 and designed to ameliorate mental health conditions that interfere with a client's functioning.
+These activities are aimed at helping the client build skills necessary for successful functioning in the home and community and improve the client's family's ability to help the client successfully function in the home and community.
+IHBS are not traditional therapeutic services and are provided within the guidelines of the Integrated Core Practice Model in accordance with a client's individualized treatment plan.
+Service activities may include, but are not limited to assessment, plan development, therapy, rehabilitation and collateral.
+IHBS services are expanded to all EPSDT clients that qualify for IHBS. - J. Contractor shall be responsible for assisting families to access Medi-Cal benefits whenever possible.